Detailed instructions for assembling a BMX bike. How to assemble a children's bike from a box

 There may be 2 options

-2) The steering wheel is fixed to the stem, instead of the stem there are spacer rings on the fork stem.
+2) The steering wheel is fixed to the stem; instead of the stem, there are spacer rings on the fork stem.

-We have the first option.
+We have the first option

-But if you have it separately in a box, then do the following
+But if you have it separately in a box, then do the following:

-2. Wrap at a slight angle.
+2. Wind at a slight angle.

 4. Saddle

-Place the saddle on the seatpost so that when the seatpost is inserted into the frame, it is parallel to the surface on which the bike is standing.
+Place the saddle on the seatpost so that when you install the post into the frame, it is parallel to the surface on which the bike is standing.

 5. Brakes

-Adjust brake force with cable tensioner
+Adjust the brake force using the cable tensioner

 6. Switching